Africa EENI Global Business School

 5. Beninese code top-level domain: .bj

-Study in West Africa (Master, Doctorate, Business) Benin, Burkina Faso, Cape Verde, the Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo
+West Africa (Trade, Business) Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, Togo

 The Republic of Benin is composed of twelve departments: